MediciHouse07/Learning_Records/FM_03_linear_algebra.md

 - look at the P, if A is invertible square matrix, then the C(A) is the whole Rn, then projection matrix is I

 ### Lecture 16 <br>

+2023/03/13

+1500<->3000

+- one point has giant error
+- Least quare over compensate outlier
+- 2 pictures, one is vectors e.g. vector b; another is point picture
+- ATA expect it to be symmtric and inversible
+- positive definite
+- calculus way of finding minimum, another picture other than linear equation way of doing it

 2023/03/12